Immigration

 Protecting Immigrant Workers from Exploitation and Retaliation

-Immigrants from across the country report that some employers threaten them with deportation to intimidate workers from protecting themselves against abuse.
-I introduced the Protecting Our Workers from Exploitation and Retaliation (POWER) Act to stop disreputable employers from exploiting immigrants by directing the Department of Homeland Security (DHS) to provide immigrants with temporary lawful status and an employment authorization if they have filed a workplace claim against an unscrupulous employer.
+Immigrants from across the country report that some employers threaten them with deportation to intimidate them from protecting themselves against abuse.
+That’s why I introduced the Protecting Our Workers from Exploitation and Retaliation (POWER) Act to stop disreputable employers from exploiting immigrants.
+While current law does protect all workers regardless of immigration status, it doesn't go far enough to protect the victims of this abuse.
+The POWER Act would change that.
+My bill allows worker protection agencies to require the Department of Homeland Security to provide immigrants with temporary lawful status and an employment authorization if they have filed a workplace claim against an unscrupulous employer.

 Border Policy